On the Asymptotic Palindrome Density of Fibonacci Infinite Words: Novelty Density of Subwords

+The Thue--Morse sequence thus provides a canonical example of a balanced morphic word, in contrast with the ternary Fibonacci-like word $(y_n)$, where the three densities stabilise at different values.

-According to Definition~\ref{defffPalindromen1}, we consider palindromic prefixes of infinite words.
-Recall that a finite word $w = w_1 w_2 \cdots w_n$ is called a palindrome.
-Let $w = w_1 w_2 \cdots w_n \cdots$ be an infinite word that begins with arbitrarily long palindromes and consider $w^*= w_2 \cdots w_{n-1}$ be an finite word.
-For such a word, denote by $(n_i)_{i \geq 1}$ the strictly increasing sequence of all lengths of palindromic prefixes of $w$.
+\begin{lemma} Let $w = w_1 w_2 \cdots$ be an infinite word and let $w^* = w_2 w_3 \cdots w_{n-1}$ be a finite factor obtained by deleting the first and last letter of a finite prefix.
+Denote by $(n_i)_{i\ge 1}$ the strictly increasing sequence of all lengths of palindromic prefixes of $w$, and define the palindromic prefix density by